nik-kor/docker-build-optimizations/README.md

 ## The solution

-The one way to solve this issue is to remove this intermediate layers by using `docker export/import` commands.
+The one way to solve this issue is to remove these intermediate layers by using `docker export/import` commands.
 For more details see `docker-build.sh` script.

 ```bash